Ports

 Click Save.

-Remove authorized IP/MAC addresses from a port
+Remove allowed IP/MAC addresses from the port

 Control panel